ADD CONDITION

 Additional Information

-This product is for external use only.
-If you are pregnant or breastfeeding, consult a healthcare professional before use.
-Keep it out of reach of children, and if swallowed, seek medical help or contact a Poison Control Center immediately.
-If you notice any redness or skin irritation, stop using the product and consult a doctor.
-A mild burning sensation may occur upon application, but this usually fades within a few days.
+Remember, this product is for external use only.
+It's a good idea to test it on a small patch of skin first to check for any reactions.
+If you are pregnant or breastfeeding, consult a healthcare professional before using it.
+Keep the medication out of reach of children, and if swallowed, seek medical help or contact a Poison Control Center immediately.

 FAQ